unl/UNL_Directory/README.md

 ## Maintenance Tasks

-The Officefinder "yellow-pages" portion of the site is stored in a mysql database.
+The Officefinder departments & units portion of the site is stored in a mysql database.

 ## Editors:

-Editors can be added for any yellow-pages listing and permissions are hierarchical.
+Editors can be added for any departments & units listing and permissions are hierarchical.
 We expect

 When the print "Centrex" directory stopped being published, we used the HR